alne4294/s15_newgord_data_lecture_notes/README.md

 End Goal: At the end of the operation, you will have a set of documents in a new collection.
 Each document will have one key (in this case a screen_name) and a value that is equal to the number of times it appeared in the collection.

+## Lecture 17

+##### Solr

+Simple way to get search functionality for your DB.
+Works well with ruby.
+Fast, reliable, and has many scalable features.

+On top of Lucene (which uses Java, portable) as a RESTful web server API.

+When integrating into the model, you can add searchable fields for the classes.
+Controller can also get pagination.
+The view is where the return values of the query are listed and can be interacted with using a search box.

+Ruby convention over configuration.

+Pitfalls: Solr reindexes from the beginning, started by default in production environment, solr configs and git

+##### Redis

+Key-value store DB.

+Memory-oriented.
+Fast.

+Keys: string, concise, max 512MB

+Values: strings, can contain any info, max 512MB

+Can contain multiple types.
+The data is loosely typed.

+Features: sorted sets, bitmaps, hyperloglogs, persistence (snapshotting or append-only file)

+##### Kafka

+Helpful for processing data coming over the network in real-time.

+Distributed, fault-tolerant, high-throughput, publish-subscribe, messaging system.

+Runs on Apache ZooKeeper, written in Scala.
+Keeps all messages for up to N days.

+Similar to RabbitMQ, Flume, database, Redis pub/sub, supercomputer.